ZigaoWang/how-to-find-projects-worth-building/README.md

 *By Zigao Wang • August 16, 2025*

+*Note: I'm just a programmer sharing what I've researched and learned from experience.
+This isn't 100% right, but it's what's worked for me.*

 ## The Real Talk

 I've been through this loop too many times: ask AI for project ideas, get garbage like "smart toothbrush" or "weather app with dancing man."
 Here's what I've learned actually works for finding ideas worth building.

+## For Problem-Solving Projects: Break Down the Problem

+If you're building something to solve a real problem, don't just jump into coding.
+Use this rough process (borrowed from design thinking):

+1. **Understand the User** - Who actually has this problem?
+Talk to them, not just yourself
+2. **Define the Real Problem** - What's the core issue?
+Not what you think it is, but what it actually is
+3. **Research Existing Solutions** - What's already out there?
+Why do they suck?
+4. **Ideate Solutions** - Now brainstorm your approach
+5. **Prototype Small** - Build the smallest thing that tests your idea
+6. **Test with Real Users** - See if it actually solves their problem

+This isn't just theory - even as a programmer, understanding the problem properly saves you from building the wrong thing.

 ## Two Types of Good Ideas